PnS2020/pns2020.github.com/python-sc.md

 1. Download Miniconda for your system.

-2. Install Miniconda by following [this instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation)
+2. Install Miniconda by following [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation)

     Follow the instructions and make sure Miniconda is added in your bash configuration file such as `.bashrc` or `.zshrc`.